 - To start our test block, we use “describe” with the title matching the name of the tested component.

 - Before each one, we use an async.
-The aim of the async is to allow all possible asynchronous code to be finished before it continues.
+The async function ensures that all asynchronous code completes before the program continues.

 You need to configure an angular testbed before running any angular test.
-For the component being evaluated, this allows you to construct an angular environment.
+You can construct an Angular environment for the component under evaluation.
 It is necessary to include in the testbed any module, component, or service that your tested component needs.
 Finally, you call the Compile Components function after setting the configuration.

-We need to set up a dummy routes module for app.component and use a provider to set the base href, without which the test will not compile because we are setting the routing module and a base href is needed.
+In order to successfully compile the test, we establish a dummy routes module for app.component and utilize a provider to define the base href, which is necessary as we are configuring the routing module.

 In the first test, in the title property, we check that the component actually contains the expected text.